tgraupmann/ChromaTwitchExtension/README.md

 * Add the `Chroma Twitch Extension` to an extension panel and activate

+* See the full list of games with `Choma` lighting in the [Chroma Workshop](https://www2.razerzone.com/chroma-workshop/games)

 ## Quick Start for the `Broadcaster`

 * The `broadcaster` can begin or end streaming video at any time using the preferred streaming software.
 The same is true for broadcasting `Chroma` data.